 Hashtags/Keywords: as I mentioned at the start hashtags/keywords can be tricky as the American spelling of some words is different.
 I tend to try and use both spellings harbor/harbour.
 It may just be a UK thing but you will similar problems with say a place in Copenhagen.
 You simply do not have symbols on your key board, just try and describe a place as best you can.
 Eg. This street is on Nyhavn, shutter stock may not recognise the spelling, just click MARK ALL KEYWORDS AS CORRECT.
 This will allow your words to be saved.
 Shutterstock now remembers your keywords and offers you prompts, which is fabulous when you submit similar photo’s.

-How many people are looking for wild bluebells in the rain..it doesn’t matter.
+How many people are looking for wild bluebells in the rain?
+It doesn’t matter.
 Once your photo is uploaded it is their for years to come.
-Someone, somewhere in the world, is writing an article on scottish wild plants and the collapse of bumble bees, they need a photo..they are not going to send a photographer to Scotland, they will use a stock agency.
+Someone, somewhere in the world, is writing an article on scottish wild plants and the collapse of bumble bee colonies, they need a photo..they are not going to send a photographer to Scotland, they will use a stock agency.
 Shutterstock in my opinion is one of the best.
 Don’t try and guess who wants a particular photo for what, you may never know.
 If you love the photo, upload it and use at least 15 Keywords.

 Registering with Shutterstock.